DB Admin Roles

 Technical Proficiency

-• Database Management Systems: In-depth knowledge of various DBMS, including but not limited to MySQL, PostgreSQL, and Microsoft SQL Server.
+• Database Management Systems: in-depth knowledge of various DBMS, including but not limited to MySQL, PostgreSQL, and Microsoft SQL Server.

 • SQL Expertise: Proficiency in SQL (Structured Query Language) for data manipulation and retrieval.